 Whilst there is not always a permanent option for applicants who are over 45, there are some things to consider.

-- the employer sponsored temporary visa- TSS (subclass 482) has no age limit and can sometimes provide a pathway to a permanent visa;
+- the TSS visa (subclass 482) has no age limit and can mostly provide a pathway to a permanent visa;

-- there are some other limited exemptions to the ‘over 45’ requirement for employer sponsored permanent visas;
+- there are some other limited 186 visa exemptions to the ‘over 45’ requirement for employer sponsored permanent visas;

 - there are specific exceptions for New Zealand passport holders;